High Potassium Fertilizers.

 Vigor.
 0-0-30 > 7

-A 1% solution of Solupotasse potassium sulphate fertilizer has a pH of 2.9.
+A 1% solution of Solupotasse Potassium Sulphate fertilizer has a pH of 2.9.
 Thats fine in many situations.
-But if you use it with a sulfonylurea herbicide then this will have a negative impact on the results you get.
+But if you tank mix this with a sulfonylurea herbicide then this will have a negative impact on the results you get.

 Effect on Leaf pH.

-To further complicate things, you can use some of the pre mentioned potassium fertilizers to increase the leaf pH and so potentially suppress dollar spot.
+To further complicate things, you can use some Potassium fertilizers to increase the leaf pH and so potentially suppress dollar spot.

-There are a range of potassium plant fertilizers that will increase potassium in grass.
-We next discuss how each of these helps add potassium to a lawn or sports turf.
+There are a range of Potassium plant fertilizers that will increase Potassium in grass.
+We next discuss how each of these helps add Potassium to a lawn or to sports turf.

-Potassium chloride (50% potassium), is also known as muriate of potash, and is a common potassium plant fertilizer to add potassium to a lawn or sports turf.
+• Potassium Chloride (50% potassium).
+This is also known as muriate of potash, and is a common Potassium plant fertilizer to add potassium to a lawn or sports turf.

-It can tend to form lumps in damp conditions, and is the least friendly K source to use in poor water water quality areas exist or if high temperatures occur.
+• Not the best K source to use in poor water water quality areas or in high temperatures.

-Granular potassium is either a pink angular crystal or a white prill.
-Due to its high potential to burn, you should water this into the soil as soon as possible after use.
+• Due to its high potential to burn, you should water this into the soil immediately after use.

 Potassium Fertilizers based on Potassium Sulphate.
 (K2SO4).
 41.5% K and 18% S.

-The K in potassium sulphate fertilizer, is no different from other common potash fertilizers, but it also supplies S, which turf needs for protein synthesis and enzyme function.
+• When you use Potassium sulphate fertilizer, it also supplies S, which turf needs for protein synthesis and enzyme function.

-If longevity is an issue then potassium sulphate fertilizer is your best bet on a freely draining sandy rootzone, as it remains longer in the soil than potassium chloride.
+• In a freely draining sandy rootzone, it remains longer in the soil than Potassium Chloride.

-When K is being applied to turf that is already showing signs of stress, potassium sulphate may be a better option than other, high-burn potential K sources.
+• When you want to apply K to turf that is already showing signs of stress, this may be a better option than other, high-burn K sources.

-Potassium magnesium sulphate has a similar burn potential to KCl and should not be applied to turfgrass without watering it in.
+• Potassium Magnesium Sulphate has a similar burn potential to KCl and you should not use this without watering it in immediately.

 Potassium Fertilizers based on Potassium nitrate.
 (KNO3).
 13% N and 36% K.